jrdavismaine/wdio-v5-upgrade-helper-service/README.md

 # wdio-v5-upgrade-helper-service
 This plugin will allow developers to upgrade to webdriver 5.0 without having to change all of the renamed v4 commands in their codebase.

+Note this plugin only works with webdriver 5.2.8 and up.
+Please upgrade to the latest version of [webdriverio](https://github.com/webdriverio/webdriverio) if you have not done so already.

 # Install via npm
 ```
 npm install wdio-v5-upgrade-helper-service